 Taste: Oat milk is the office favourite.
 It has a richness and creaminess that makes it ideal for coffees and lattes—especially because richer “barista” varieties of oat milk can be steamed and even make latte art.
 We tried Earth’s Own Barista Edition, which is designed for coffee—but is more expensive than regular oat milk.
 However, a side-by-side comparison of regular vs. barista oat milk proves barista is worth the extra money if you’re using it in coffee—it’s richer and thicker.
 It’s a solid rival to dairy for those who have a hard time letting it go from their morning routine.
-For a cheaper alternative, one colleague swears by the Earth’s Own vanilla oat milk for her coffee (it’s less creamy than the barista edition, though).
-She said it foams well in her Nespresso frother and has a very subtle, almost unnoticeable vanilla flavour.

 Climate: Oat milk appears to have the lowest environmental impact of all the plant-based milks.
 Oats are largely rain-fed and have lower carbon emissions compared to some other alternatives.
 Oat milk requires more land than almond or rice—but it also requires a sixth of the water required for almonds to grow.

 Nutrition: Of all the dairy alternatives, oat milk is highest in fibre—specifically beta glucan, a type of soluble fibre found in oats that may help lower cholesterol.
 At about 3-4 grams per cup, oat milk holds its own when it comes to protein.
 It’s slightly higher in sugar, 6 grams per cup, because of the fact that oats are naturally a source of carbohydrates.

 Taste: Pea milk was possibly the worst contender: it almost didn’t mix into the coffee at all and separated into oily strands.
 (We tried Ripple, which is made from pea protein.)
 The entire coffee had to be discarded shortly thereafter.
 It’s not bad with cereal, though.
 A newer, barista-style pea milk, Sproud, which is freshly available in Canada, fared better—it has a neutral taste, foamed well for a latte, and mixed decently with a cup of coffee.
 While tasters preferred the flavour of the oat milk, Sproud is a solid contender.